znoxx/ARCAdaptor/docs/manual/README.md

 # User manual for ARCAdaptor project

-In russian.
+In Russian.
 Markdown version not in GFM format - *strict markdown* used.
 Pandoc is used for generation of HTML.
 * Install [pandoc](http://pandoc.org)
 * Run `make index.html` or `make`